 The practice recognises that there can be contributory reasons for patients behaving in difficult or challenging ways, however, where this tips over into aggression or violence, the practice will adopt a zero tolerance approach.

-The results of the Annual NHS England 2020 GP Patient Survey have recently been released.
+The results of the Annual NHS England 2021 GP Patient Survey have recently been released.
 Our Annual GP Patient Survey page allows you to access data for practices across the country including the the results for Church View Medical Centre.

-This recently released NHS App lets you book GP appointments, order repeat prescriptions and access a range of other healthcare services.
+The NHS App lets you book GP appointments, order repeat prescriptions and access a range of other healthcare services.

 Our SMS appointment reminder service has been activated for all patients for whom we have a mobile phone number.
 Patients wishing to OPT OUT need to advise the medical centre by speaking to the reception team.

 If you live more than one mile from your nearest chemist we are able to dispense your medication.
 For every item we dispense the medical centre receives a dispensing fee and we are reliant on this income to secure the future of the medical centre.
-If you are a patient living more than 1 mile from a Chemist please consider carefully the ramifications, to patients and to the future of the Medical Centre, of collecting your medication from another outlet or opting to have your medication delivered by an outside agency, with whom we have no connection.
+If you are a patient living more than 1 mile from a chemist please consider carefully the ramifications, to patients and to the future of the Medical Centre, of collecting your medication from another outlet or opting to have your medication delivered by an outside agency, with whom we have no connection.
 Thank you for your consideration.

 At Church View Medical Centre you can request your repeat prescription online using the Patient Access website.
 This service is available 24 hours a day, seven days a week.
 It's a particularly useful service for busy people who may be short of time.
 To register for this service, simply visit the surgery and ask about the online booking system.
 We will provide you with your account within five working days.
 Please note that prescriptions ordered online will not be received by the Medical Centre until the next working day and will then take 48 hours to be processed ready for you to collect.